NileshBarandwal/HarshTaal25/README.md

 ---

-# **Harshital Website Documentation**
+# **HarShtAl Website Documentation**

-This documentation provides an in-depth explanation of the **Harshital Website** project, including its structure, components, workflow, and how to set it up.
+This documentation provides an in-depth explanation of the **HarShtAl Website** project, including its structure, components, workflow, and how to set it up.

 ---